 The gold/silver ratio consistently fluctuated between 70 and 90 over recent years.
 Even those levels were high relative to the historical average.

 Unfortunately markets these days are far more likely than ever to punish people for making perfectly rational investment decisions.

-The gold/silver ratio in the high 80s at the beginning of 2020 implied silver was the greater bargain, but investors who bought silver instead of gold lost ground when pandemic panic hit.
+The gold/silver ratio in the high 80s at the beginning of 2020 implied silver was the greater bargain, but investors who bought silver instead of gold lost ground when the pandemic panic hit.

-Many who would have considered silver a “no-brainer” versus gold at current prices are now second guessing.
+Many who would have considered silver a “no-brainer” versus gold at current prices are now second-guessing.
 They wonder if something has changed.

 Is silver going to trade primarily as an industrial metal?
-Is gold the only real safe haven asset or effective hedge against dollar devaluation?
+Is gold the only real safe haven asset or an effective hedge against dollar devaluation?

 While it is possible that investment trends and psychology have shifted permanently, we highly doubt it.
 Silver is underperforming in the paper markets only and those markets are disconnected from reality.

 Investment demand for physical silver has never been higher.
 This is true both in the retail bullion markets and in the futures markets where there has been a huge spike in the number of contract holders standing for delivery.